fbpx Skip to main content

 When are the elections?

-Our board elections are typically held in March of every year.
+Our board elections are typically held in March and as needed and called by the Board of Directors to fill vacant seats.

 Who can vote?